 Shredding Cooked Chicken : Uses the cookie paddle attachment and takes just a few seconds!

-Use The Dough Hook For Meatloaf : (can also use the paddle) The result is a finer textured meatloaf that holds its shape well.
+Use The Dough Hook For Mixing Meat : (can also use the paddle) The result is a finer textured meatloaf (and meatballs) that holds its shape well.

 Dump In All Dry Ingredients At Once : (instead of incrementally) No more fussing with trying to add scoops of flour!

 Brown Ooze Around The Drip Ring : (alternative fix to leaking grease mentioned above) Turn on Speed 10 for 2 minutes then wipe up any oil.

 Roll It On Marbles : (comment from January 7, 2009) Remove the 5 rubber feet at the bottom and replace them with marbles.
 Rest on a dry sponge to avoid it sliding off counter.

 DIY Fixes : Covers a few issues such as oil leaking, overheating, working with non-KitchenAid recipes and overkneading.